simonwhatley/govuk-service-assessments/src/content/version-1/standard-01.md

 ---
 caption: Standard 1
-title: Standard 1
-description: Understand user needs.
+title: Understand user needs.
 Research to develop a deep knowledge of who the service users are and what that means for digital and assisted digital service design.
 tags:
   - standard
   - version-1